Gianpiero Combi: International career

 Combi's first match for the Italy national team was in Budapest, at the age of 21, on 6 April 1924 in a 7–1 loss against Hungary.
-He returned in Azzurro a year and seven games later when the Technical Commission, made up of Rangone, Giuseppe Milano and Baccani selected him to play against France in Turin on 22 March 1925.
+He returned in Azzurro a year and seven games later when the technical commission, made up of Rangone, Giuseppe Milano and Baccani selected him to play against France in Turin on 22 March 1925.
 This match was played in Corso Marsiglia Stadium and this time the large score was in favor of the Azzurri, a victory of 7–0.
 After this match Combi never looked back and for the next ten years it was extremely rare to see another goalkeeper defending the Italian posts.

 The 1928 Olympic Games were held in Amsterdam and this time Combi formed part of the squad and defended the Italian squad for the rest of the tournament: Quarter Final against Spain 1–1 after extra time, quarter-final replay against Spain 7–1, semi-final against Uruguay (3–2 loss) and third-place final against Egypt 11–3.
 With this result on 10 June 1928 in the Olympisch Stadion of Amsterdam, the Azzurri won their first honour: the Bronze Medal of the 9th edition of the Olympic games.

 Other triumphs followed, the next being the winning of the inaugural Central European International Cup, a predecessor cup of the European Nations Cup held between the National teams of Central Europe.
 In these matches Italy lost against Matěj Šindelář's Austria 3–0 in Vienna but won all the others, against Switzerland 3–2 in Zürich, against Czechoslovakia 4–2 in Bologna and the last match against Hungary on 11 May 1930.

 Combi made his debut as the Italian captain in his 33rd game on 15 November 1931.

 The 1934 World Cup

 Around the beginning of 1934, 31-year-old Gianpiero Combi was preparing to retire from football.
 In this season he was on the way to winning his fifth Italian championship (a record fourth in a row) with Juventus and he had played more than 40 games for the national team.
 A new promising young goalkeeper was emerging: Carlo Ceresoli, who played for Inter.
-On his debut Ceresoli had helped the national team to qualify for the 1934 World Cup which was held in Italy that summer, by eliminating Greece in Milan by a 4–0 win.
+On his debut Ceresoli had helped the national team to qualify for the 1934 FIFA World Cup which was held in Italy that summer, by eliminating Greece in Milan by a 4–0 win.
 But the National Coach Vittorio Pozzo included Combi in the Italian squad - he was also one of the Nazio-Juve members - and was asked by Pozzo to postpone his retirement until the end of the tournament as his experience might be a great help.
 During a training session a few weeks before the beginning of the tournament, a shot by Pietro Arcari broke one of Ceresoli's forearms.
 This forced him to miss the World Cup and Combi again found himself the top goalkeeper in Italy, with the responsibility of leading the Azzurri to their debut in football's premier competition.